Refs/XD/README.md

 The @NgMoudle decorator identifies AppModule as an NgModule calls . @NgModule takes a metadata object that tells Angular how to compile and launch the application.

 A provider is an instruction to the DI system on how to obtain a value for a dependency.
-Most of the time , these dependencies are services that you create and provide.
+Most of the time , these dependencies are services that you create and provide